TitilayoAdeyemi/Locale_/README.md

 - **Description:** Retrieves all the LGAs in a particular state and the geographical information associated with it.

 Locale API also contains information such as:
-- landmass
+- landmass of each state
-- population
+- population of each state
-- dialect
+- dialect spoken in each state
 - longitude and latitude
+- state websites
+- state slogans
-- state website
+- Heads of State who created each state
 - date of creation of states
-- state borders
-- state website
+- Borders of state and LGAs
-- Fun facts about each state (what a state is known for)
+- Fun facts about each state (what a state is known for/ Tourist attractions)